‘What is the film of Swallows and Amazons about?’ Nigel H Seymour’s review of the 1974 movie made on location in the Lake District

 I knew the little ship intimately.
 She looked a bit dried out but my husband thought we ought to buy her.
 I had played the part of Able-seaman Titty, the nine year-old girl who Ransome so cleverly made into the heroine of the story when she grabbed a chance to capture the Amazon, which enabled the Swallows to win the war set to determine ‘who should be the flag-ship’.
 In mooring her prize overnight near Cormorant Island, Titty witnessed Captain Flint’s stolen treasure chest being buried and was eventually able to rescue it.
 She was rewarded by the gift of a green parrot.

-‘Did you know how to sail before playing Titty in Swallows and Amazons?’ people often asked.
-The truth was that I had crewed for my father in a similar dinghy and felt confident in a boat.
-I had grown up living by a lake in the Cotswolds where we had a Thames skiff, which I was used to handling.
+However, I had grown up living by a lake in the Cotswolds where we had a Thames skiff, which I often took out.
 This was important as Titty does quite a bit of rowing in the film.
 She and Roger become galley-slaves rowing back from the charcoal burners’, they row out to Cormorant Island and she takes the Amazon out of Secret Harbour.
-This I did alone, in one take, later rowing some distance from Peel Island with the lighting cameraman and his 35mm Panavision Camera onboard.
-No one had thought about the implications of this when we first tried out the two boats on Windermere but being aged twelve, rather than nine, I just about coped and grew adept at launching Swallow and moving about in her.
+This I accomplished alone, in one take, later rowing some distance from Peel Island with the lighting cameraman and his 35mm Panavision Camera onboard.
+No one had thought about the implications of this when we first tried out the two boats on Windermere but, being aged twelve, rather than nine, I just about coped and grew adept at launching Swallow and moving about in her.
 As the book was written in 1929, we did not wear life-jackets.

 Swallow with Simon West and Suzanna Hamilton (c) StudioCanal

 Arthur Ransome described Swallow as being thirteen-foot long with a keel, rather than a centre board.
 In the illustrations she is painted white, a common way of protecting wood in the 1930s.
-I am pretty sure that Richard Pilbrow, the producer of the movie, bought the dinghy we used when we where in Burnham-on-Sea to audition for the parts in March 1973.
-She was varnished but had, or was given, the red-brown sail and balanced lug-sail as described in the books.
+I am pretty sure that Richard Pilbrow, the producer of the movie, bought the rowing boat we used when we where in Burnham-on-Crouch to audition for the parts in March 1973.
+She was varnished but had been given and forward thwart, mast, red-brown sail and balanced lug-sail as described in the books.

 Simon West who played Captain John, aged only eleven, was a capable sailor with an understanding of the wind that enabled him to cope with gusty Lakeland conditions.
 Swallow had no buoyancy.
 In the scenes when we first sail to the island she was laden with camping gear, including heavy canvas tents, the lighthouse tree lantern and a shallow basket of kitchen utensils I shifted every time we went about.